vvvooolt/search-card-deck/README.md

 - ⚡ **Fast & Scalable** – Built with performance in mind for handling large batches of scientific texts.
 - ✨ **Desktop App** - Available for linux
 - 🔓 **Open Source** – Transparent, community-driven, and easy to extend.
-- ✨ **Fully customizable themes** - Customize the website or application the way u like it.
+- ✨ **Fully customizable themes** - Customize the website or application the way you like it. (changes per session via client side cookies)

 ---
 ## Website client